 This tool is coded in java, so you will need a valid JRE.
 If you don't have Java installed on your system, visit www.java.com/download and download the newest release.

 Follow the site instructions to download and install the Jave Runtime Environment.

 Next you have to download mnIMAPSync.
 You can either download the latest release, or the latest source code from Github and compile your jar.
 To download a precompiled release visit https://github.com/manusa/mnIMAPSync#releases and download the latest.

-Once downloaded the Zip distribution, extract the package contents to a directory using your favorite tool.
+Once you've downloaded the Zip distribution, extract the package contents to a directory using your favorite compression tool.

 Running the program